“Rough” copy editing explained

 - if checking photo ‘tags’ is part of the rough copy editor’s brief: the editor checks that photo tags (identification of the images to be placed throughout the manuscript) reflect the captions in those positions in the manuscript.

-If the manuscript requires a very large number of major corrections, it may need not just one, but two, rough copy editing passes to get the manuscript to the stage where it is ready for the one-pass ‘final copy edit’.
+If the manuscript requires a very large number of major corrections, it may need more than one rough copy editing passes to get the manuscript to the stage where it is ready for the “final” copy edit.

-Note: if indexing is required this will need to be done by an editor experienced in indexing; this task is not part of a rough copy edit.
+Note: if indexing is required this will need to be done by an editor who has suitable indexing experience; this task is separate to the rough copy edit.

-Most manuscripts need a structural or developmental edit and/or a rough copy edit prior to the one-pass final copy edit.
+Most manuscripts need a structural or developmental edit and/or a rough copy edit (one or two passes) prior to the final copy edit, prior to design stage.

 Regardless of whatever other editing has occurred, a thorough one-pass final copy edit is always required before the manuscript is passed on to the graphic designer or typesetter, to complete the next stage of design.